mozilla/fxa/packages/fxa-auth-server/docs/api.md

 must be present.
 Beware that if you provide `pushCallback` without the couple (`pushPublicKey` and `pushAuthKey`), both of the keys will be reset to an empty string.

+Devices should register with this endpoint *before* attempting to obtain a signed certificate and perform their first sync, so that an appropriate device name can be made available to other connected devices.

 ### Request